 The National Fraud Initiative (NFI) matches electronic data within and between public and private sector bodies to prevent and detect fraud.
 These bodies include police authorities, local probation boards, fire and rescue authorities, local councils and a number of private sector bodies.

-Therefore Stratford-on-Avon District Council is required by law to protect the public funds it administers.
+Therefore, Stratford-on-Avon District Council is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
-Where a match is found it indicates that there is an inconsistency which requires further investigation.
-No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
+Where a match is found it indicates that there is an inconsistency that requires further investigation.
+No assumption can be made as to whether there is fraud, error or another explanation until an investigation is carried out.

 Data matching is subject to a code of practice.

 For further information, please contact Revenues Manager Jenni Love on 01789 260901 or email email@example.com.